A transrectal ultrasound scan (TRUS) is an examination of the prostate gland using ultrasound.

 Waiting for results can make you anxious.
 You can ask your doctor or nurse how long it will take to get the results.
 Contact the doctor who arranged the test if you haven't heard anything after a couple of weeks.
 It might help to talk to a close friend or relative about how you feel.

 Ultrasound scans are very safe procedures.
-You may have slight soreness in the back passage for a couple of days.
+They don't involve radiation.
+But you might have slight soreness in the back passage for a couple of days.